Grants-In-Aid of Graduate Research Program

 - Broader Impacts: Expected results and outcomes; and

-- Amount Requested: Detailed budget and justification of costs (not to exceed $2,000).
+- Budget Requested: Detailed budget and justification of costs (not to exceed $2,500).

-3. Literature Cited: Relevant to proposed research (limit 1 page).
+3. Literature Cited (limit 1 page): Relevant to proposed research.
+Literature Cited page IS NOT COUNTED towards the Proposal Narrative 2 page limit.
 The format of the literature citation section should follow that of any journal in the natural, physical or social sciences.

-4. Two Letters of Reference: One letter must be from the student's Graduate Advisor.
+4. Two Letters of Reference (no page limt): One of the letters must be from the student's Graduate Advisor.
+Those referees desiring confidentiality may send letters directly to this link: ConfidentialLetterOfSupport.

 5. Resume/CV (limit 2 pages).